 One of the most important differences between these systems is that the ecosystem we created runs as a simulation, influenced by players but maintaining a life of its own; it will continue doing its thing even if no one is online.
 The economy, by contrast, is basically entirely player controlled.
 It’s a tool they create from the ground up to organize human activity in the world, using the incentives and penalties it generates to best guide a disparate group of players, each with different specialties and interests in the game.
 It’s a tool to better achieve your goals in the game, both individually and as a group.
 Essentially, you’re wielding the Invisible Hand of economics to make better decisions as a society, in a setting where no one holds full knowledge or skill.

-This is, of course, what economy, but it’s pretty rare in games to experience them in games as their creator.
+This is, of course, the economy, but it’s pretty rare in games to experience them in games as their creator.
 It’s very common, to have systems in games where you’re a participant in an economy, acquiring goods or currency and trading them for stuff that you want like weapons.
 Usually, these economies are static with prices remaining fixed, but there are games where those can change as well, leading to interesting dynamics of trade as supply and demand fluctuates, which becomes a game within itself.
 A ton of richness can come from this simple flexibility.

 Items wanted for purchase on the Eco Server ‘MagLand’